quadrate-language/quadrate/benchmarks/README.md

 ## Analysis Notes

-**Why -O0 vs -O3 made no difference originally:**
-LLVM couldn't optimize external runtime function calls.
-With inline operations, LLVM optimizations now have an effect.

-**Branch prediction advantage:**
-Modern CPUs predict the integer fast path correctly 99%+ of the time in tight loops, making the type check nearly free.
+**Quadrate performance:**
+Quadrate compiles to native code via LLVM and achieves performance competitive with Node.js on arithmetic loops.
+Recursive function calls have more overhead due to the stack-based execution model.

 **Rust vs C performance:**
 Rust's zero-cost abstractions deliver C-level performance.
-The small difference (1.1x) is within measurement variance.
+The small difference is within measurement variance.